Source of funding

 The new Procurement of Innovation Platform helps public authorities, procurers, policy makers, researchers and other stakeholders to harness the power of public procurement of innovation (PPI) and pre-commercial procurement (PCP).
 The platform comprises three elements: a website, a procurement forum, and a resource centre.
 The website provides the latest news on PPI and PCP developments and events, as well as background information on the European legal framework, policy support and more.
 The forum is a specially designed networking tool to support procurers.
 The resource centre offers a centralised database for PPI guidance bringing together in one place useful documents including national and European policy and strategy documents, tools, good-practice case studies, details of projects and initiatives, as well as reports and valuable links on innovation and procurement.

-Topic area experts contributed to the following publication:
+REC experts contributed to the following publication:

 - Development and running of experience exchange programme

 - Promotion and dissemination